ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 3 - PostgreSQL database server.md

       - configs/postgresql.conf

     secretGenerator:
-    - name: db-postgresql
+    - name: db-postgresql-secrets
       envs:
       - secrets/dbusers.pwd
     ~~~

-    Here there's nothing that you haven't seen in previous `kustomization.yaml` files, specially if you compare with the one for [the MariaDB server of your Nextcloud platform](G033%20-%20Deploying%20services%2002%20~%20Nextcloud%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-kustomize-project).
+    This Kustomize manifest is like other `kustomization.yaml` files you have seen before in this guide.
+For instance, you can compare it with the one for [the MariaDB server of your Ghost platform](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-kustomize-project).

-### _Checking the Kustomize yaml output_
+### Validating the Kustomize YAML output

-As usual, check the output of this Kustomize project and see that the values are all correct.
+As usual, check the output of the declared Kustomize project and see that the values are all correct:

-1. Execute `kubectl kustomize` and pipe the yaml output on the `less` command or dump it on a file.
+1. Execute `kubectl kustomize` and pipe the YAML output on the `less` command or dump it on a file.

-    ~~~bash
+    ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/gitea/components/db-postgresql | less
     ~~~